tkonopka/shrt/README.md

- utils | namesNA | get elements with value NA utils | namesT | get elements with value TRUE utils | namesV | get elements with given value(s) utils | newv | creating empty, named vectors utils | nvec | create named vector from a data frame utils | lengrep | number of hits in a grep search utils | lenu | number of unique elements
+ utils | namesNA | get elements with value NA utils | namesT | get elements with value TRUE utils | namesV | get elements with given value(s) utils | newv | create empty, named vectors utils | nlist | create a named list from a vector or data frame utils | nvec | create named vector from a data frame utils | lengrep | number of hits in a grep search utils | lenu | number of unique elements